yuan-alex/mozilla-location-service-globe/README.md

 The code which powers the demo is a tiny bit different than what you would find in the repository.
 A few changes needed to be made in order for things to work out smoothly on the web server.

+#### Where is the data?
+Why is the file not found?
 The data used to power this visualization was acquired from the Mozilla Location Service and was not added to this repository as it is very large.
 You can get it from [here](https://location.services.mozilla.com/downloads) though.
+After downloading the raw data, you'll have the rename the csv file name string in ```process.py```.

 All feedback is appreciated.
 My personal website, portfolio, blog, and contact information is found at [alexyuan.me](https://alexyuan.me).